shae-wat/design-w-react/README.md

-> Implementing a Design with React
+> Implementing Design with React

 ## Install